top of page

 3D Bioprinted Human Muscle Pump

-Direction 2: 3D Printed Smart Electronics
+Direction 2: 3D Printed Bionic and Electronic Systems

-Project 1: 3D Printed Stretchable Tactile Sensors (Led by Dr. Guo)
+Project: 3D Printed Stretchable Tactile Sensors (Led by Dr. Guo)

 This work was started with the simple idea of 3D printing materials directly on freeform surfaces.
 As the project progressed, we realized that 3D printing of multifunctional devices could impact different areas ranging from wearable electronics and energy harvesting devices to smart prosthetics and human–machine interfaces.
 Particularly, novel strategies need to be developed to enable the intimate biointegration of wearable electronic devices with human skin in ways that bypass the mechanical and thermal restrictions of traditional microfabrication technologies.
 Therefore, we demonstrated the 3D printing of stretchable, conformal tactile sensors on freeform surfaces (such as a model hand) via a multimaterial, multiscale, and multifunctional 3D printing approach (up to 4 materials with different functions) under ambient conditions.
 The 3D printed sensors showed the capabilities for detecting human movements, including pulse monitoring and finger motions.
 The work opens new routes for the biointegration of various sensors in wearable electronics systems, and toward advanced bionic skin applications.
 This work has been published on Advanced Materials (2017) and highlighted in over 50 news outletsThe research paper is also the No. 1 most accessed article in Advanced Materials in May 2017.